Commercial Real Estate in Houston available for sale

 Houston Office for Sale - Midtown

 Take advantage of this exclusive opportunity to acquire a signature piece of Houston real estate with ample value-add potential as the office market rebounds.
 2000 Crawford is a 135,586-square-foot, 18-story office tower located in the Midtown submarket on the border of the Central Business District.
 It is situated on 0.43 acres and offers unobstructed views of downtown, Texas Medical Center, and The Galleria.
 Buyers will be able to seamlessly take over operations with leasing, maintenance, and management teams in place.
-The office includes features like a dedicated conference center, a card key access system, and a covered parking garage.
+The office includes features like a dedicated conference center, a key-card access system, and a covered parking garage.
 2000 Crawford is 66% occupied with about 100 tenants, providing a stable cash flow while leasing to new tenants or making improvements.
 Towering over Interstate 45 and Highway 59 with an unmistakable exterior mural, 2000 Crawford makes a vibrant statement in Midtown.
 This location provides uncongested access while still being proximate to CBD professional hubs.
-Destinations like Daikin Park, Discovery Green, Toyota Center, George R. Brown Convention Center, and the Downtown YMCA are nearby.
+Destinations like Daikin Park, Discovery Green, Toyota Center, George R. Brown Convention Center, and the Downtown YMCA are close by.
 Tenants can also walk to several restaurants, shopping hubs, hotels, and banks.
 Midtown is one of the best-performing submarkets for office assets in Houston.
-As of Q2 2025, its vacancy rate was about half of the metro’s overall rate.
 Available land in the submarket is scarce, keeping demand in check and underpinning the importance of existing real estate here.
 With a rebounding office market and a discount compared to the price of replacement as building costs rise, 2000 Crawford is the premier opportunity to make a significant move in the Houston real estate market.

 Contact: